etdv-thevoid/ucity/docs/engine.rst

 Engine
 ======

-This file explains the code in the folder ``source/engine``.
-It contains a series of files with helper functions to interact with some parts of the hardware.
+This file explains the code in the root ``includes/`` and ``source/`` folders.
+They contain a series of files with helper functions to interact with some parts of the hardware.
 It also describes a few other files that interact with them directly.

-- ``source/engine/hardware.inc`` : Definitions of registers and other values
+- ``includes/hardware.inc`` : Definitions of registers and other values
   related to the hardware.
 This file is frequently used by Game Boy projects, but the copy available in this repository has been modified with a few changes.

-- ``source/engine/engine.inc`` : It contains a few useful macros and function declarations that are specific to this engine, not so much to the Game Boy.
+- ``includes/engine.inc`` : It contains a few useful macros and function declarations that are specific to this engine, not so much to the Game Boy.

-- ``source/engine/rand.asm`` : Code to generate random numbers in a quick and not too reliable way.
+- ``source/rand.asm`` : Code to generate random numbers in a quick and not too reliable way.
 It should be good enough for this game, though.

-- ``source/engine/utils.asm`` : Routines for Memory manipulation, some maths
+- ``source/utils.asm`` : Routines for Memory manipulation, some maths
   operations, joypad handling and ROM stack handling (including routines for cross-bank function calls).
 There are other maths operations in ``source/math.asm``, like approximate divisions for stats calculations, when the actual result doesn't matter too much.

-- ``source/engine/video.asm`` : Helper functions to get the state of the LCD, copy data to the VRAM and manipulate backgrounds, sprites and palettes.
+- ``source/video.asm`` : Helper functions to get the state of the LCD, copy data to the VRAM and manipulate backgrounds, sprites and palettes.

-- ``source/engine/init.asm`` : Interrupt and restart vectors, ROM header,
+- ``source/init.asm`` : Interrupt and restart vectors, ROM header,
   initialization routine, functions to setup interrupt handlers, functions to change CPU speed in GBC, stack declaration.